CASE STUDY:

 A New Approach with Bettercup.

-How the system was deployed:
+How the reusable food dish system worked:

 Line of pink betterdish loaded with burger and fries at Moomba Festival 2026

-PRODUCT QUANTITY AND TYPE.
+PRODUCT QUANTITY & WASHING.

 Stakeholders holding pink betterdish in front of Twisted Fisherman stall at the Moomba Festival 2026.

-VENDOR COORDINATION.
+VENDOR CO-ORDINATION.

 Pink branded reusable return bins beside organics, recycling, and landfill bins at Moomba Festival 2026.